-Another demand is that Chief Brown rescind the controversial 72-hour review policy, which allows officers to remain silent for 72 hours after they are involved in a shooting before making an official statement.
+Another demand is that Chief Brown rescind the controversial 72-hour review policy, which allows officers to remain silent for 72 hours after they perpetrate a shooting before making an official statement.

 Spencer and his partner at the time reported that Bennett moved toward them in a threatening manner, but their report was contradicted by footage from a home surveillance camera.
 Spencer was later indicted for his shooting of Bennett.

-According to internal communications obtained by Truthout between Brown and City Council member Philip Kingston, Brown justifies the policy by calling it a “best practice” for law enforcement.
+According to internal communications obtained by Truthout between Chief Brown and Councilman Philip Kingston, Brown justifies the policy by calling it a “best practice” for law enforcement.
 In a separate email, Brown admits “there is no consensus among Chiefs in major cities” on this issue.

 Indeed, in other municipalities that have adopted the same policies, which are not many, the policies also call for all information about a police shooting, including any potential video of the incident, to be released to the public after 72 hours.
 According to police accountability experts, many of these policies have since been eliminated after they were instituted — and not many, if any, explicitly state that an officer may review any evidence against him or her before making a statement.